demian91/Simple-P4runtime-Controller/README.md

  ```

 ##Packet-Out messages
+To the beginning of each packet Out message a special header, containing te egress port is appended.
+These value is set at the controller (as metadata in the buildPacketOut function)

 ```bash
  @controller_header("packet_in")
  header packet_in_t {
      bit<16> ingress_port;
  }
  ```
-Transalates to the metadata values seen at the output of the controller.
 ## Run a test scenario

 ###Start Mininet (with simple_switch_grpc)